 - F. Hoffmann-La Roche AG, Switzerland

 Aude Clement is a Global Regulatory Leader at Roche.
 For the past 6 years, she has been working on drug development programs in rare paediatric conditions: Duchenne muscular dystrophy and spinal muscular atrophy.
 She also leads an internal rare diseases regulatory experts network and contributes to Roche’s Digital Health activities.
 Prior to her current role, Aude held positions of increasing responsibility in EU and international regulatory affairs, across therapeutic areas, for 17 years at Roche, Sanofi-Aventis and Pfizer.
 Aude holds a French Doctorate in Pharmacy and a Master's Degree in International Drug Development and Registration.

 - Novartis Pharma, Switzerland

-20 years of experience in early and late stage pre-clinical and clinical drug development, mainly in the Neuroscience area.
-Current position: Therapeutic Area Head Neuroscience and Marketed Products in Preclinical Safety, Novartis Pharma, Switzerland.
+22 years of experience in early and late stage pre-clinical and clinical drug development of small molecules, biologics and gene therapy products.
+Current position: Executive Director, PreClinical Safety, Novartis Pharma, Switzerland.
+Role: Global PCS Therapeutic Area Head Neuroscience and Marketed Products.
 Previous positions at Roche and University of California, San Francisco.